Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Conclusion

 \section{Conclusion}

-Safety is of critical concern in real world applications, and especially in reinforcement learning, where an agent interacts with an initially unknown environment.
-Unlike game environments, failures in real world safety-critical applications will finish the lifetime of the reinforcement learning agent with serious cost to the owner of the agent, and potentially, society at large.
+Safety is of critical concern in real world applications, and especially in RL, where an agent interacts with an initially unknown environment.
+Unlike game environments, failures in real world safety-critical applications will finish the lifetime of the RL agent with serious cost to the owner of the agent, and potentially, society at large.
 Therefore, instead of the model-free RL algorithms which are formulated with this trial-and-error setting in mind, a model-based RL approach may be more suitable for safety-critical applications.
-Model-based reinforcement learning algorithms such as $E^3$ provide near-optimal reinforcement learning with polynomial sample and time complexity, making them an attractive option for learning in the real world as the model can be used to perform offline computations without requiring too much real world trial-and-error.
+Model-based RL algorithms such as $E^3$ learn near-optimal policies with polynomial sample and time complexity, making them an attractive option for learning in the real world as the model can be used to perform offline computations without requiring too much real world trial-and-error.
 This paper integrates $E^3$ into a constrained Markov decision process framework to show that -- as long as the constraints are satisfiable due to a limited diameter of the CMDP -- there exists an algorithm ($E^4$) which with high probability finds a near-optimal \textit{constrained} policy within polynomial time.
 The $E^4$ algorithm combines the use of an explicit exploration and an explicit exploitation policy with an additional escape policy that provides a safe return for states not reliably known by the model.
-The algorithm is attractive for safety-critical settings, not only due to the offline computations, but also because of the non-episodic framework in which there is only a single lifetime and any serious failure ends that lifetime.
+The algorithm is attractive for safety-critical settings, not only due to the offline computations, but also because of the non-episodic setting in which there is only a single lifetime.
 The simulation model allows anticipating constraint-satisfaction failures and where there is uncertainty about the true environment, distributional robustness is used to ensure the worst-case scenario does not violate the constraints.
 Beyond theoretical results supporting the framework, a discussion highlights offline optimisation algorithms and shows how to formulate uncertainty sets for unknown states based on prior knowledge, empirical inference, or a combination thereof.
+Further practical considerations discussed include relaxing the worst-case assumptions that underlie the theory, aspects of the domain and the implementation that affect sample efficiency, and the practical interpretation of the various components of the algorithm.

 A few exciting research directions emerge from this paper, including the development of scalable methods for constrained robust offline optimisation, defining uncertainty sets for unknown states, as well as the explicit use of exploration, exploitation, and escape policies within other model-based or even model-free RL algorithms.
 Given that the explicit separation of exploration and exploitation that characterised $E^3$ has been taken up by recent works in different learning settings, including hard-exploration \citep{Ecoffet2021} and meta-learning \citep{Liu2020}, $E^4$ may provide unique perspectives on how to solve such problems \textit{safely}.